 The history of Praz sur Arly: Nothing seemed to disturb the calm that reigned around the farms of La Thona on that morning in February 1375.
 The farmers of La Thona (La Tonnaz today) were the first inhabitants of Praz sur Arly.
-They logically built their farms on the south-facing side of the valley, the sunniest side.
+They logically built their farms on the sunniest, south-facing side of the valley.
 There were still only a few houses but the deforested areas clearly reflected a desire to expand.
 Under the snow lay cleared land that would be arable by the return of spring.

 Life flowed by gently in this hamlet dependent on Megève.
 Over the years, people moved around and other farms emerged.
 Réon (Rayon at the time) was the second hamlet built on the present site of Praz sur Arly.
 Then came Le Pratz, the centre of the village today.